Posts Tagged ‘Psycho’

 Regardless, the early aughts were turning out to be a great time to be a horror fan, and one of the reasons was the man he was going to see next.
 George Kohler directed the Texas Chainsaw Massacre remake which was a smash success, and as a result every studio was going through their vaults to see what old scary titles they could dust off and repackage.
 Prom Night, Maniac Cop, Stepfather, My Bloody Valentine, When a Stranger Calls, The Hills Have Eyes, Last House on the Left, Black Christmas, Pumpkinhead, Silent Night Deadly Night, and countless more were greenlit for a remake.

 He went into the ballroom where George Kohler would be speaking.
-Coming into the large room, he spotted that hunter’s cap agaiin.
+Coming into the large room, he spotted that hunter’s cap again.
 Franklin walked over thinking he’d join him, but he soon became lost among the flood of fans, who all cheered when George took the stage.

 Today Kolhler wasn’t here to talk about movies, but his new book, Deviant.
 Franklin was super stoked about it.
 He boisterously cheered along with everyone else in the audience while George took the stage.
 George waved politely.
 “Thank you for coming.
 I really appreciate it.
 My father wasn’t a fan of this scene,”